 Have you read the parable “Let the Rabbits Run”?
 This story tells the tale of a school for young animals that’ll teach running, swimming, climbing, and flying.
 The rabbit goes into the school and excels at the first two classes which are his favorites and gives him happiness—running and hopping—and fails at swimming and flying.
 So, his teacher advises him to focus more on swimming and flying or else he’s going to fail.

 So, what is the moral lesson of this story?
 Obviously, rabbits don’t swim and fly.
 If only the rabbit was running and hopping, then he will be an excellent and happy student.
 But in real life, people often advise us to improve our weaknesses (which in the story are swimming and flying) while doing nothing about our strengths.
 This situation can also apply during work by job matching.

 When you know of a person’s strengths, you can assign them to a job that will make use of those.
-In result, you can help build that person’s self-esteem and help increase his job performance.
+As a result, you can help build that person’s self-esteem and help increase his job performance.
 Without a natural job match and thinking that training and development can overcome the shortcomings of a new hire can be compared to training a rabbit to swim instead of hiring a fish.

-Taking into consideration job match during the hiring process brings a lot of benefits such as:
+Taking into consideration the job match during the hiring process brings a lot of benefits such as:

 - Minimize hiring mistakes;